 You might assume your IT administrators are immune to security missteps.
 After all, they’re the tech experts, right?
 But their elevated access to systems and data means that if they make a mistake, or worse, if their accounts are compromised, the damage can be far more severe.

-Make cybersecurity training a company-wide requirement, not just for end users.
+Make employee cybersecurity training a company-wide requirement, not just for end users.
 Regularly update your team on the latest threats, best practices, and response strategies.

 It’s common for businesses to allow wide-ranging access to shared drives, internal tools, or even sensitive databases, all in the name of convenience.
 But more access means more risk.